SparrowClover33/SparrowClover33/README.md

 - General people like: homophobes, racists etc. Also PLS DON'T ASK ABT POLITICS ty!
 - People who are rude in general
 - People copying my skins
 - I don't like pointing this out, but close friends (+ the person I'm mentioning without name) of someone who I had drama months ago outside and in PT in TADC fandom.
-They probably know who I am talking about, but I don't wanna get into this conversation again and this also made a scar on me so please DNI thank you!
+They probably know who I am talking about, but I don't wanna get into this conversation again (fuck you btw) and this also made a scar on me so please DNI thank you!
 - TADC fans, especially the ones from Safe 1 (I like cosplays of ppl but that's pretty much it, though you good if you like it and we good too).
 I have bad experience with them and I saw there's still some toxicity going around there with copying styles, dramas etc.
 - Horndogs,Genital,NSFW in general ponies & people who tries to have pony sex (idc if it's for jokes, you're getting blocked or hidden)
 - DSMP fans